- Publications and resources

 AC 11-2(2) describes the steps involved in being granted an exemption against CAO 20.18.
 An application must be made in accordance with CASR Part 11.165.
 Exemptions will only be considered where an operator can demonstrate that an acceptable level of safety will be provided.

-Formal applications and required documents must be submitted to email@example.com.
+Formal applications for a Part 11.165 exemption including the required documents and requests for a single flight authorisation must be submitted to firstname.lastname@example.org.

 - Approved PBN databases

 - CASA’s methodology for validation of Baro-VNAV Instrument approaches

 - CASA 80/14 - Instructions - use of Global Navigation Satellite System (GNSS)

 - Airservices Australia’s Navigation Modernisation Project

 - CAANZ AC 91-18 Aircraft Software Configuration Management